Sadito16/farm-repository-project/README.md

 ## Setup and Installation

+If you want to see the full potential of the app like how the products are visualize, the profile of the farmer and his cart and orders - first you should set up the project, you need to create a profile and add products and then with another profile you can buy the existing products.

+You need Docker, Bash CMD and existing database in PostgreSQL.

 To set up and run the Farm App locally, follow these steps:

 1. **Clone the Repository:**